 Is it any good?

-Though it's on the long and talky side for kids -- until the action begins, and then it's fast and furious -- ON HER MAJESTY'S SECRET SERVICE marks the sole starring appearance of Australian-born George Lazenby in the role of 007.
+It's a bit on the long and talky side for kids -- until the action begins, and then it's fast and furious.
+ON HER MAJESTY'S SECRET SERVICE marks the sole starring appearance of Australian-born George Lazenby in the role of 007.
 It also confronts Bond, somewhat belatedly, with a peril he'd never faced before: getting married.
 Alas, neither had a happy outcome.